Kanskikuro/DAT600/README.md

  # Assignment 1
    The first assignment of DAT600 implements Insertion, Merge, Heap, and Quick Sort in Python to record the step count for different array inputs.
 Insertion sort was also implemented in Go and C to measure and compare the execution time.
-Then there are some proofs of Big-Theta, little-o notation, and the master theorem and recursion tree to find the Big-O of a recurring equation.

 ## Usage